An incredible Trekking in Australia…Move freely among deserts, canyons, national parks, and breathtaking landscapes!

 Difficulty : easy / medium km per day: 7

 Australia – Larapinta Trail The Larapinta Trail is a path included in the 7 Great Walks of Australia and also in the top 10 world top walks.
-It is more than 200km long and runs from Alice Springs to Redbank Gorge through the rocky plateau of the West MacDonnell Ranges.
-At the end of each […]
+It is more than 200km long and runs from Alice Springs to Redbank Gorge through the West MacDonnell Ranges’ rocky plateau.
+At the end of each day, you […]